jeanaugustoos/react-youtube/README.md

 ### Running

 The easiest way to get started is to clone this repo and run ```npm start```.
-The demo song will be running at http://localhost:3000.
+The project will be running at http://localhost:3000.